gremau/EarthSciNotebook/computing/comp_vimtips.md

   * `%xNN` is the symbol for a hexidecimal ascii code.
   * `%oNN` is the symbol for an octal ascii code.
   * Use `%uNN` for multibyte characters.
-  * Don't forget to escape this (with a \)!`
+  * Don't forget to escape this (with a \)!

 For example, say there is a funky minus sign in my file.
 I *ga* over it and it has the hex value of 2212.
 I can then search and replace it with regular hyphen-minus using:

-:%s/\%x2212/-/g`
+    :%s/\%x2212/-/g

-#### Tabs and tabkey behaviour
+## Tabs and tabkey behaviour

 I prefer 4 columns of whitespace for each indent in a file, and I prefer to use spaces for this, not tabs.
 This means pressing the <Tab> should give a defined number of spaces.
 This can be set in *~.vimrc*.

-set expandtab       "When `<tab>key is pressed, insert spaces, not hard tabs. set tabstop=4       "Number of columns per tab set softtabstop=4   "Match to tabstop unless expandtab is unset, then it may set to use tabs + spaces set shiftwidth=4    "Number of columns for indent and autoindent`
+    set expandtab       When <tab>key is pressed, insert spaces, not hard tabs. set tabstop=4       Number of columns per tab set softtabstop=4   Match to tabstop unless expandtab is unset, then it may set to use tabs + spaces set shiftwidth=4    Number of columns for indent and autoindent`

-When editing a file with different tab settings, *retab* will change all tabs to the settings in *.vimrc*.
-A hard tab can be inserted by pressing
+When editing a file with different tab settings, `retab` will change all tabs to the settings in `.vimrc`.
+A hard tab can be inserted by pressing `<Ctrl-V><Tab>`.
-<Ctrl-V><Tab>.